Fossil Free Careers (logo)

 What impact will this have on students’ career choices?

-This campaign won’t impact on the impartial one-to-one careers advice that students receive from their career service.
-It is about which companies the careers service chooses to actively promote and advertise to students.
-So if a student is interested in hearing about working for a fossil fuel company, they will still be able to talk that through with a careers advisor and go on to work in the industry.
+Our campaign demands do not impact on the impartial one-to-one careers advice that students receive from their Careers Service.
+It is about which companies our universities choose to actively platform and advertise to students.
+So if a student is interested in hearing about working for a fossil fuel company, they will still be able to talk about that with a careers advisor.
+It just means that the university won’t be promoting this industry to students.

 It is not the place of this campaign to demand specific replacements.
-We have one very specific demand: that universities end all recruitment relationships with the very worst industries that are responsible for pushing us further into the climate emergency.
-What comes next will be decided by careers professionals at the university - but with an ethical careers policy in place, they will have a responsibility to ensure these are good, sustainable jobs.
+We have one specific demand: that universities end all recruitment relationships with the very worst industries that are responsible for pushing us further into the climate emergency.
+This is a necessary step for universities that are serious about sustainability and climate action to take.
+What comes next will be decided by careers professionals and students at the university - but with an Ethical Careers Policy in place, they will have a responsibility to ensure that the jobs they promote follow ethical and sustainability guidelines.

 Will this actually make any difference?

 Yes!
 Recruitment is already a massive problem for the fossil fuel industry.
-Fossil fuel companies need a stream of graduate employees, but young people blame the industry for the climate and ecological crisis and are turning away from jobs in the industry.
+Fossil fuel companies need a stream of graduate workers in order to continue and expand their operations, but young people are turning away from jobs in the industry as they see it as incompatible with their values.

 This means that it is a place where these companies are already vulnerable, so we can have a big impact.
-They rely on their cosy relationships with UK universities to keep their businesses alive.
+Fossil fuel companies rely on their cosy relationships with UK universities to keep their businesses alive and greenwash their image.
 If we can close off those recruitment pipelines, then we can really weaken the power of the industry.

 Aren’t fossil fuel companies becoming more sustainable?